-COVID-19 The pandemic remains a major crisis for the present times.
-With all the global effort put at containing and controlling it, it is sure to leave dire consequences for ational Journal of Research and Publications the world.
-The devastation is such that for the developed world, with organisations, sophisticated arrangements, mechanisms and instruments to confront disasters of any sought, the loss has been incalculable.
+The COVID-19 pandemic remains a major crisis for the present times.
+With all the global effort put at containing and controlling it, it is sure to leave dire consequences for the world.
+The devastation is such that for the developed world, with sophisticated organisations, arrangements, mechanisms and instruments to confront disasters of any sought, the loss has been incalculable.
 And this is the case with a very high level of preparedness.
-With the West African sub-region systemic with little or no collaboration and coordination, the consequences the fears are still rife even now when considering the recovery activities.
-ECOWAS cannot member states must be made to realize that only an integrated and efficiently coordinated collaborative effort can mitigate the forecasted dire consequences of the management of and recovery from the COVID-19 crisis in the sub-region.
-In the light of following the above. the recommendations are made:
+With the West African sub-region with little or no systemic collaboration and coordination, the consequences the fears are still rife even now when considering the recovery activities.
+ECOWAS cannot member states must be made to realize that only integrated and efficiently coordinated collaborative effort can mitigate the forecasted dire consequences of the management of and recovery from the COVID-19 crisis in the sub-region.
+In the light of the above, the following recommendations are made:

-- i.
-ECOWAS should cease from being a toothless bulldog and get concrete with measures to enhance sub-regional cooperation and collaboration, particularly in times of global emergencies like the COVID-19 pandemic. - need ii.
-There is for ECOWAS to begin by all defining the stakeholders of the system in the sub-region and also assessing their consciousness level about natural disaster threats like the COVID-19 pandemic. - iii.
+ECOWAS should cease from being a toothless bulldog and get concrete with measures to enhance sub-regional cooperation and collaboration, particularly in times of global emergencies like the COVID-19 pandemic.

+- ii.
+There is need for ECOWAS to begin by defining all the stakeholders of the system in the sub-region and also assessing their consciousness level about natural disaster threats like the COVID-19 pandemic. - iii.
 ECOWAS member states seem not to have fully absorbed the numerous merits that come from regional and sub-regional cooperation.
 There must be the raising of the awareness that countries cannot be better off going alone.
 Regional and sub-regional integration is the way out in battling humanitarian emergencies because of the possibility of the impacts of these emergencies exceeding the individual capacities and capabilities of individual states.

-ECOWAS should adopt iv. and imbibe the cluster concept which is a key factor in the operational effectiveness of an emergency management system.
+iv.
+ECOWAS should adopt and imbibe the cluster concept which is a key factor in the operational effectiveness of an emergency management system.
 In this concept, closely related or located countries are more able to mobilize resources and share information in the management of crisis situations.